 Without warning, the COVID-19 pandemic altered how communities work, move, and connect.
 Two years later, some of these changes—such as the white-collar shift to remote work—have proven durable; more than two-thirds of companies report that they will be implementing a hybrid work model of some kind.35 As of June 2022, office buildings in the 10 largest US cities averaged just 43% occupancy, according to office security provider Kastle Systems, while public transit ridership remains well-below prepandemic levels (figure 8).36 Other changes have continued to follow shifting patterns of shopping, employment, and leisure activity.

-The transportation industry has been on the front lines of COVID-19 disruptions and the emergence of new travel patterns.
-The pandemic’s impact, however, has been distributed unevenly across different sectors and demographic groups.
-Inequalities embedded in our transportation system have become clear to many observers, as has the important stabilizing role played by public transit agencies.37
+The transport industry has been on the front lines COVID-19 disruptions and the emergence of new travel patterns.
+However, the pandemic's impact has been unevenly distributed across different sectors and demographic groups.
+The inequalities embedded in our transport system have become clear to many observers, as has the important stabilising role played by public transport agencies.37

-Throughout the worst surges and business closures, these agencies provided critical access to mobility for millions of “essential workers,” often low-income and minority travelers, who continued to report to hospitals, grocery stores, warehouses, and other critical sites daily.
-The situation highlighted new opportunities for transit and mobility agencies to address broader societal challenges, from growing transportation insecurity to the looming impacts of climate change on vulnerable populations and society at large.
+Throughout the worst surges and business closures, these agencies provided critical access to mobility for millions of “essential workers”, often low-income and minority travellers, who continued to report to hospitals, grocery stores, warehouses and other critical sites daily.
+The situation highlighted new opportunities for transit and mobility agencies to address broader societal challenges, from growing transport insecurity to the looming impacts of climate change on vulnerable populations and society at large.

-To achieve a sustainable post-COVID-19 recovery while meeting equity goals, transportation agencies should make a strategic commitment to real change.
-Holistic, multimodal approaches can advance these objectives—and should be accompanied by meaningful performance metrics to measure success and guarantee accountability.
+To achieve a sustainable post-COVID-19 recovery while meeting equity goals, transport agencies should make a strategic commitment to real change.
+Holistic, multimodal approaches can advance these objectives - and should be accompanied by meaningful performance metrics to measure success and guarantee accountability.

-Equitable transportation systems offer travelers fair access and opportunities, eliminating historical and systemic barriers.
-True equity includes physical accessibility, of course, but also the types of destinations available to travelers and the freedom to use modes that best fit their abilities and preferences.
-People today have more mobility options than ever before, and public agencies can play a critical role in ensuring these options benefit all travelers.
+Equitable transport systems offer travellers fair access and opportunities, eliminating historical and systemic barriers.
+True equity includes physical accessibility, of course, but also the types of destinations available to travellers and the freedom to use modes that best fit their abilities and preferences.
+People today have more mobility options than ever before, and public agencies can play a critical role in ensuring these options benefit all travellers.

-There’s a business case to be made for prioritizing equity in transportation.
+There's a business case to be made for prioritising equity in transport.
 A Harvard study found that low-income communities with greater access to jobs within a 15-minute commute have higher upward economic mobility.38

-The federal government’s Justice40 initiative directs federal agencies—including the US Department of Transportation—to collaborate with states and local communities to deliver at least 40% of the overall benefits from federal investments in climate and clean energy to disadvantaged communities.39 IRA includes US$3.2 billion for the Neighborhood Access and Equity program to improve walkability, safety, and affordable transportation projects.
-DOT’s Reconnecting Communities Pilot program will provide US$1 billion over five years to reconnect communities that were previously cut off from economic opportunities by transportation infrastructure.
+The federal government's Justice40 initiative directs federal agencies - including the US Department of Transport - to collaborate with states and local communities to deliver at least 40% of the overall benefits from federal investments in climate and clean energy to disadvantaged communities.39 IRA includes US$3.2 billion for the Neighbourhood Access and Equity programme to improve walkability, safety and affordable transport projects.
+DOT's Reconnecting Communities Pilot programme will provide US$1 billion over five years to reconnect communities that were previously cut off from economic opportunities by transport infrastructure.
 This focus, when combined with new funding opportunities, makes the case for pursuing inclusive mobility innovations more compelling and more urgent.

-The federal government has provided several tools to help identify communities that are marginalized, underserved, and overburdened by pollution, including EPA’s environmental justice screening and mapping tool, EJSCREEN; the Council on Environmental Quality’s Climate and Economic Justice Screening Tool, CEJST, which provides socioeconomic, environmental and climate information at the census tract level; the Department of Transportation’s (DOT’s) Areas of Persistent Poverty and Historically Disadvantaged Communities map; and the Agency for Toxic Substances and Disease Registry’s Environmental Justice Index (EJI), which measures the cumulative health impacts of environmental burden.
+The federal government has provided several tools to help identify communities that are marginalised, underserved and overburdened by pollution, including EPA's environmental justice screening and mapping tool, EJSCREEN; the Council on Environmental Quality's Climate and Economic Justice Screening Tool, CEJST, which provides socioeconomic, environmental and climate information at the census tract level; the Department of Transport's (DOT's) Areas of Persistent Poverty and Historically Disadvantaged Communities map; and the Agency for Toxic Substances and Disease Registry's Environmental Justice Index (EJI), which measures the cumulative health impacts of environmental burden.

-For its part, DOT has developed an agency-specific definition of “disadvantaged community status.”40 Among common tools used in DOT discretionary grant programs are the Transportation Disadvantaged Census Tracts, which can be used to map project areas to determine levels of disadvantage according to DOT’s Justice40 definition.
-As Christopher Coes, DOT’s assistant secretary for Transportation Policy, says, “What we now have is the government finally asking the fundamental question of the data that we have: How do we take X number of census tracts that have been designated as disadvantaged and move them to [becoming] thriving American communities?”41
+For its part, DOT has developed an agency-specific definition of “disadvantaged community status”.40 Among common tools used in DOT discretionary grant programmes are the Transportation Disadvantaged Census Tracts, which can be used to map project areas to determine levels of disadvantage according to DOT's Justice40 definition.
+As Christopher Coes, DOT's assistant secretary for Transport Policy, says, “What we now have is the government finally asking the fundamental question of the data that we have: How do we take X number of census tracts that have been designated as disadvantaged and move them to [becoming] thriving American communities?”41

-At the state level, the California State Transportation Agency’s Climate Action Plan for Transportation Infrastructure outlines several strategies, frameworks, and action steps.
-For instance, Caltrans, the state transportation department, is developing an equity index to measure transportation plans’ impacts on various demographic groups.
+At the state level, the California State Transport Agency's Climate Action Plan for Transport Infrastructure outlines several strategies, frameworks and action steps.
+For instance, Caltrans, the state transport department, is developing an equity index to measure transport plans' impacts on various demographic groups.

-Caltrans has also sought community and stakeholder input on the environmental, accessibility, and socioeconomic indicators it uses to evaluate transportation projects.
+Caltrans has also sought community and stakeholder input on the environmental, accessibility and socioeconomic indicators it uses to evaluate transport projects.
 This process allows stakeholders to share data and evaluate projects from a health and equity perspective by layering and weighing indicators from disparate sources, such as nonwhite and/or Hispanic population percentage, concentration of diesel particulates and incidence of traffic fatalities and injuries.
-Its intent is to prioritize projects with the most significant social equity benefits.
+Its intent is to prioritise projects with the most significant social equity benefits.

-Until the 1960s, most sidewalks in America lacked a “curb cut,” that tiny slope that seamlessly connects the sidewalk to the street.
-Curb cuts were scarce until wheelchair activists took protest signs and hammers to sidewalks around the country.
-Such actions created positive change for everyone who uses sidewalks.42
+Until the 1960s, most pavements in America lacked a “kerb cut”, that small slope that connects the road surface to the street without interruption.
+Kerb cuts were scarce until wheelchair activists took protest signs and hammers to pavements around the country.
+Such actions created positive change for everyone who uses pavements.42

-To ensure that everyone with a stake in the outcome is intentionally included in the design process, leading jurisdictions are spearheading more inclusive and collaborative approaches.
+To ensure that everyone with a stake in the outcome is intentionally included in the design process, leading authorities are spearheading more inclusive and collaborative approaches.

-Transportation agencies across the nation are implementing a range of strategies to balance equity and innovation, keeping mobility ecosystems functioning and accessible while encouraging modernization.
-Successful efforts can be models for government leaders aiming to put principles into practice.
+Transport agencies across the nation are implementing a range of strategies to balance equity and innovation, keeping mobility ecosystems functioning and accessible while encouraging modernisation.
+Successful efforts can be models for government leaders aiming to put principles into practise.

 Needless to say, app-based services cannot be accessed by riders lacking ready access to smartphones, credit cards, or banking abilities.
 Not to mention those who are simply uncomfortable with new technologies.
 DART, therefore, needed to find a way to work with private partners to integrate new mobility technologies in a way that would provide FM/LM service to all potential customers.
 The agency now allows riders to book rides by phone and use multiple payment options, such as loading cash payments into the GoPass Mobile App through retail partners.
 According to DART’s chief innovation officer, Greg Elsborg, “We’re working to make sure cash-paying customers continue to have the same ease of experience as riders with digital payment methods, and we’re exploring additional opportunities such as upgrading our ticket vending machines to accept cash as well as cards to add digital account balances to our GoPass Tap Cards and Mobile App.”46

-As travel patterns continue to evolve, transportation agencies must reevaluate their plans and methods to keep pace.
-To reach a consensus on scalable solutions in the long term, transportation agencies should explore integrated and iterative near-term approaches at the regional level, powered by collaboration across the web of ecosystem partners.
-Local agencies that engage directly with riders can build trust and support for transportation initiatives, while regional agencies can tie together local outcomes to serve broader goals including equity.
+As travel patterns continue to evolve, transport agencies must reevaluate their plans and methods to keep pace.
+To reach a consensus on scalable solutions in the long term, transport agencies should explore integrated and iterative near-term approaches at the regional level, powered by collaboration across the web of ecosystem partners.
+Local agencies that engage directly with riders can build trust and support for transport initiatives, while regional agencies can tie together local outcomes to serve broader goals including equity.

-The private sector is a key player in mobility innovation; commercial disruptive business models like ride-hailing have highlighted transportation agencies’ inability to adapt quickly to market demands.
-Ride-hailing companies, for example, owe some of their success to public transportation’s failure to meet the need for rapid, flexible, on-demand service.
+The private sector is a key player in mobility innovation; commercial disruptive business models like ride-hailing have highlighted transport agencies’ inability to adapt quickly to market demands.
+Ride-hailing companies, for example, owe some of their success to public transport’s failure to meet the need for rapid, flexible, on-demand service.

-Ultimately, technology alone can’t solve the transportation challenges our communities face; the future of mobility will require a transformation of government processes and a better approach to regional transportation planning and management.
+Ultimately, technology alone can’t solve the transport challenges our communities face; the future of mobility will require a transformation of government processes and a better approach to regional transport planning and management.
 A functioning, equitable mobility ecosystem demands support from regional and local agencies, private partners, and the community of users.